rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 ### Cloud control panel

-The [Cloud Control Panel](https://login.rackspace.com) is the portal that you use to manage your cloud infrastructure.
+The [Cloud Control Panel](https://login.rackspace.com) helps you manage your cloud infrastructure.

 You can also use the Cloud Control Panel to perform the following tasks: